bitraf/p2k16/README.md

 If run successfully, the application should be accessible at `http://localhost:5000/`.

-You can log into p2k16 with the user 'super', password 'super'.
+You can log into p2k16 with the user 'super', password 'super', or 'foo', password 'foo' for a user with fewer circles.

+To make an account paying, you can manually insert a payment like this, for a given account-id (2 in the example below, replace it with you userid):

+    insert into stripe_payment(created_at, created_by, updated_at, updated_by, stripe_id, start_date, end_date, amount, payment_date)
+    values(now(), 2, now(), 2, 'fake-stripe-id-2', now(), now() + interval '10 years', 500.00, now());

 # Development